Minoru Genda: Pearl Harbor and World War II

 Genda served with distinction during World War II and personally participated in combat.
 He was a noted naval aviator and fighter pilot with over 3,000 flight hours.
 He served on carriers during combat operations in the Indian Ocean, at the Battle of Midway, and in the Solomon Islands.
 He served on the staff of the 11th Air Fleet at Rabaul before being promoted to Captain in 1944 and reassigned to the Naval General Staff as senior aviation officer.
 He organized an elite Japanese air unit (the 343rd Kōkūtai) near the war's end to counter the Allied air raids on Japan as an alternative to the suicidal kamikaze units.
 Genda believed that even late in the war Japanese pilots were capable of fighting experienced American pilots on equal terms if properly trained and supplied with state-of-the-art aircraft.
 He personally felt that the Kawanishi N1K2-J Shiden-Kai (Allied code name, "George") was equal to the American F6F Hellcat and F4U Corsair.
 This unit had some success against American aircraft and fought with distinction.
 However, he ultimately believed that Japanese defeat could be attributed to the continuous aerial defeats they suffered: "[…] our battles were being lost because of defeats at sea.
 Defeat in battle was caused by the fact that we were overwhelmed in the air war.
 We were losing the air war because we had failed to secure air superiority with our fighters.
 In short, we were losing the war because our fighters were being defeated."

 Genda documented his World War II experiences in a revealing autobiography, published in Japan.

-In 1961, while visiting London for five days as Chief of Staff of the Japan Air Self-Defense Force, he commented he had no regrets about the attack on Pearl Harbor except that "We should not have attacked just once--we should have attacked again and again."
+In September 1961, while visiting London for five days as chief of staff of the Japan Air Self-Defense Force, he commented he had no regrets about the attack on Pearl Harbor except that "We should not have attacked just once--we should have attacked again and again."